hdcola/AutoTrader/docs/dailyscrum.md

 - publish the project to Render
 3. Need assistance / figure things out:

+2024/09/13 Kirill

+2. To do
+- Refresh the Mockups
+- Look into db hosting
+- Trello complete
+3. Need Assistance
+- find free database ;(

 2024/09/14 Danny
 1. Done / not done sice last Scrum: